 The Confidence Problem

 While all this is uncharted territory, the leading theory behind why stocks have dropped in value has to do with confidence.
 The need for negative interest rates translates to fear on the part of consumers and investors.

 As a result, instead of borrowing and investing, they save – often in the form of cash.
 There’s been anecdotal evidence that one of the results of negative interest rates – in Japan at least – has been an uptick in the sale of home safes.

 Although the overall impact of negative interest rates on the stock market and other investments appears to be negative as well, there are some suggestions about favorable places to put assets in the event of a NIRP environment.

 From a general perspective, negative rates are good for bonds, real estate and utilities.
 One stock recommended by Forbes for a NIRP environment is Duke Energy Corp.
-(NYSE:DUKD).
+(NYSE:DUKC).
 Duke’s 4.28% dividends are no match for a high valued tech stock, but in a NIRP environment might be just enough.
-In REIT world, Simon Property Group Inc. (NYSE:SPGD) is another Forbes recommendation along with Public Storage (NYSE:PSAD), both for strong growth.
+In REIT world, Simon Property Group Inc. (NYSE:SPGC) is another Forbes recommendation along with Public Storage (NYSE:PSAD), both for strong growth.

 On the bond side, Forbes suggests iShares 20+ Year Treasury Bond (TLT).